2026 Roots of Justice Convening

 As the sociopolitical climate continues to shift around us, our teams bear the brunt of the world’s turmoil on their minds, hearts, and bodies.
 While our dedication to our mission is crucial, pushing past our limits without community care can lead to burnout.
 In this session, we will explore how we can sustain our impactful work by prioritizing our colleagues’ humanity and well-being.

-PANEL & DIALOGUE | Committing to Compassion for the Long-Haul: Lessons from Camp Alumni
+PANEL DISCUSSION | Committing to Compassion for the Long-Haul: Lessons from Camp Alumni

 Morning Programming